Ipoh Kek Lok Tong Cave Temple

 Read more:

 It’s about 15-20 minutes’ drive south from Ipoh town to Kek Lok Tong.
-The temple is not in plain sight from the main road like Perak Cave temple.
+The temple is not in plain sight from the main road.
+Unlike Perak Cave temple.

-You can include Kek Lok Tong Cave Temple as part of a private tour Ipoh trip itinerary!
+You can include Kek Lok Tong Cave Temple as part of a private tour Ipoh trip itinerary if you don’t have your own car.

-Find out more by sending RayTheTour a message on WhatsApp or Facebook!
+Find out more by sending RayTheTour a message on WhatsApp.

 Frequently Asked Questions For Visiting Kek Lok Tong